 - Press hard and fast on the center of the chest.

 Monitor the Person’s Response

-- DO stay with the person and keep the person warm.
+- Stay with the person and keep them warm.

-- All people should be watched for recurrence of signs of overdose for at least 4 hours from the last dose of naloxone.
+- Watch for returning signs of overdose for at least 4 hours from the last dose of naloxone.

-- Most people respond by returning to breathing on their own.
-The response generally happens within 2 to 3 minutes of giving naloxone.
-(Continue CPR while waiting for the naloxone to take effect.)
+- Most people respond by returning to breathing on their own within 2-3 minutes of receiving naloxone.
+(Continue rescue breathing while waiting for the naloxone to take effect.)

 - Because naloxone is short-acting, overdose symptoms may return.
-That’s why it’s essential to get the person medical care as quickly as possible, even if the person revives after naloxone and seems to feel better.
+That’s why medical care is essential even if the person seems to feel better.

-- Put the person in the “recovery position” on the side, if you must leave the person unattended for any reason.
+- If you must leave the person for any reason, put them on their side in the “recovery position.”
 This will help prevent them from choking.